Natalie's Health

 Oatmeal Waffles ingredients

-• OATS: Hearty, healthy, and filling, oats are stapled food in my pantry.
-It’s one of my favorite grain.
-They are a great choice for breakfast since they are an excellent source of fiber, especially beta-glucan that is known for its power to lower cholesterol and therefore keep your heart healthy (1).
-Also, oats are high in vitamins, minerals, and some powerful antioxidants. + Proteins.
-YES, proteins!!
-They are nutritious and so versatile.
+• Oats.
+Hearty, healthy, and filling, oats are stapled food in my pantry.
+I love using them as a substitute for regular flour.
+They are an excellent source of fiber especially beta-glucan, which is known for its power to lower cholesterol and therefore keep your heart healthy (Source).
+I used rolled oats here, but you can use quick oats if you like.

 Other pantry ingredients you’ll need:

-Healthy Oatmeal Waffles topped with blueberries and banana
+Oatmeal Waffles topped with banana slices and blueberries

 How to make Oatmeal Waffles